jqk6/30-Days-Of-cpp/Day 10/Readme.md

 **typedef**
 keyword in C++ is used for aliasing existing data types, user-defined data types, and pointers to a more meaningful name. `typedef` allow you to give descriptive names to standard data types, which can also help you self-document your code.
+>NOTE: typedef is part of User-defined datatypes too.

 Taking the above example, the code will look like this:<br>
 ```c++
 #include <iostream>